Coterra Energy (CTRA) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the independent oil and gas company had lost 1.91% over the past month, outpacing the Oils-Energy sector's loss of 7.03% and the S&P 500's loss of 5.39% in that time.
+Heading into today, shares of the independent oil and gas company had lost 4.47% over the past month, outpacing the Oils-Energy sector's loss of 10.83% and lagging the S&P 500's loss of 3.02% in that time.

 Coterra Energy will be looking to display strength as it nears its next earnings release.
-On that day, Coterra Energy is projected to report earnings of $0.77 per share, which would represent a year-over-year decline of 23.76%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.68 billion, up 0.06% from the prior-year quarter.
+In that report, analysts expect Coterra Energy to post earnings of $0.77 per share.
+This would mark a year-over-year decline of 23.76%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.68 billion, up 0.06% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.94 per share and revenue of $6.62 billion, which would represent changes of -40.49% and -26.84%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Coterra Energy.
+It is also important to note the recent changes to analyst estimates for Coterra Energy.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.66% higher within the past month.
-Coterra Energy is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.54% higher.
+Coterra Energy is currently a Zacks Rank #3 (Hold).

-We can also see that CTRA currently has a PEG ratio of 0.15.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.29 based on yesterday's closing prices.
+Investors should also note that CTRA has a PEG ratio of 0.15 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.29 at yesterday's closing price.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 229, putting it in the bottom 10% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 227, which puts it in the bottom 10% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report